 Julien Clancy is an accomplished radio and documentary maker with over 20 years of experience in storytelling for national broadcasts.
 He is the founder of The Dublin Story Slam, a platform where ordinary Dubliners share true personal stories based on different themes.
 Julien has curated workshops that empower individuals to become storytellers, and he has also worked with organisations like Deloitte, Google, and Dublin City Council to enhance their communication and connection through storytelling.

 Global Health Village

-The Global Health Village is a unique space within IGHNx that will provide an opportunity to have Irish NGOs, Higher Education Institutions and other global health organisations gathered under one roof.
+The Global Health Village is a unique space within IGHNx that provided an opportunity to have Irish NGOs, Higher Education Institutions and other global health organisations gathered under one roof.
 Set up like a village, with individual stalls representing various organisations; it is a vibrant place for knowledge sharing and exchange of ideas.
 It also provides opportunities for networking, in the hope that this may garner future collaborations between organisations and attendees.

 - Vaccine Equity

 - Get Global Young Professionals Talk Global Health

 - Global Health Matters – Live Event Series

 - Global Health Matters – IGHN Live Event Series

 - An initiative of Irish Global Health Network

 - ESTHER Ireland and ESTHER Alliance for Global Health Partnerships